 About the only complaint that we have, is that the system doesn’t work all that well when connecting a long extension garden hose.
 This is because of two issues in our opinion.
 First, the system lacks any type of rinse system making it hard to rinse out a long garden hose after dumping (if garden hose, long distance dumping is your primary need then see our flowjet system – This is what we would recommend for that).
 Second, the pump can sometimes have trouble priming itself when a long garden hose is connected.
 The system worked 99% of the time but on occasion we found ourselves having to fill up our grey tanks and doing a large release to get the pump to prime when a long garden hose was attached.
 Garden hose cleanup also isn’t much fun since the pump won’t be able to clear out the final bit of water in the hose, so unhooking your hoses at the end will result in some spilling.
 This is why i’d consider using a garden hose with the Sani-Con Turbo an option, but only one i’d do when in a pinch.

 We’ve heard from other Entegra owners that the high velocity of this pump and the vibrations it can cause (rubbing agaist the ground as it expands/contracts) can result in the hose failing prematurely.
-As a result, Entegra has started adding an abrasion resistant cover to the hose as a precaution so we chose to do the same.
+As a result, Entegra has started adding an abrasion resistant cover to the hose as a precaution and we chose to do the same.
 Thetford has told us the hoses now shipping are better that the originals but we elected to add the cover just to be safe and we recommend you do the same!